 What should I vaccinate against?

-Respiratory disease is a common problem faced by keepers and is most often but not exclusively caused by one or a mixture of Mycoplasma species, Infectious Bronchitis or Avian Rhino Tracheitis.
-In order to know which vaccine to use it is always best to identify which pathogen your birds are suffering from.
-To identify the possible causative pathogen a blood test is most likely needed, this will test for the three most likely pathogens and will guide you as the keeper and your vet as to which pathogen to vaccinate against.
+Before vaccinating chickens, it is best to identify which pathogen your birds are suffering from to know which vaccine to use.
+A blood test is most likely needed to determine the possible causative pathogen; it will test for the three most likely pathogens and will guide you as the keeper and your vet as to which one to vaccinate against.

-If vaccinating is needed then two doses given via intramuscular injection spaced 4 weeks apart and subsequent annual boosters are necessary.
+If vaccinating is needed, two doses are given via intramuscular injection spaced four weeks apart, and subsequent annual boosters are necessary.

-Marek’s disease is a disease owners often want to vaccinate against as the effects of the diseases are particularly nasty and can be life long in your flock.
-However if your flock has had no previous symptoms suggestive of Marek’s and you do not buy in birds regularly from unknown disease status flocks then we generally advise against vaccinating.
+Marek’s disease is a disease that owners often want to vaccinate against as the effects of the illness are particularly nasty and can be lifelong in your flock.
+However, suppose your chickens have had no previous symptoms suggestive of Marek’s, and you do not buy in birds regularly from unknown disease status flocks.
+In that case, we generally advise against vaccinating.

-Often owners would like to vaccinate their birds when they buy them and they are unsure of their age.
-The main problem with this is that there is an unknown history of the bird and to what pathogens the bird may have already been exposed to.
+Often owners would like to vaccinate their birds when they buy them, unsure of their age.
+The main problem is the unknown history of exposure to pathogens.

 Where to get vaccines from?

-If you decided that vaccinating your flock may be an option then vaccines can be ordered through vets such as St. Davids Poultry team Ltd, Vaccines are usually produced in large quantities for hundreds of thousands of birds but St. Davids can break them down into 1000 bird doses that are relatively well priced.
+Vaccines are usually produced in large quantities for hundreds of thousands of birds, but we can break them down into 1000 bird doses that are relatively well priced.